yds12/x64-roadmap/tasks/inspect_binary/howto.md

 What we see here is the contents of our binary executable file, in hexadecimal format.
 The first number in each line is just the offset of that line with respect to the beginning of the file.
-Then each character after that represents 16 bits or 2 bytes.
-Each group of 4 characters is then a group of 8 bytes.
+Then each character after that represents 4 bits.
+Each group of 4 characters is then a group of 2 bytes.

 In this way, we can see the exact output that `nasm` and `ld` generated for our assembly code.
 You will also notice that certain combinations of